 She recommends doing it with a friend and picking a section rather than the whole trail.
 In three weeks she met only one other hiker planning to do the whole path but lots of people out for a day, a weekend or a week.

-All of her photos below were taken with a phone – so the quality isn’t quite as good – but the coastal beauty of the Southwest Coast Path still shines through.
+All her photos were taken with a phone so the quality isn’t as good as an SLR – but the coastal beauty of the Southwest Coast Path still shines through.

-Does hiking the whole of the Southwest Coast Path have any appeal for you?
+Does hiking the whole of the Southwest Coast Path have any appeal to you?